joemoose/psiops/docs/stress.md

 !!! example

 	You take damage from a gunshot (stress: 5), then watch your contact be executed (stress: 6).
-You make a stress check: rolls a 4 and 3, adds your WILLPOWER of +2 for a total of 9.
+You make a stress roll: roll a 4 and a 3, add your WILLPOWER of +2 for a total of 9.
 You keep it together — for now.

 ## Reducing Stress

-You can reduce your stress during a mission by taking any of these steps.
+You can reduce your stress during a mission by taking any of the following steps.
 Each option deducts **1** stress point from your total.

 - Spend your *momentum*.
 See [Momentum](playing.md#momentum).
 - Rest at a *laying-up point*.
 See [Rest and Recovery](combat.md#rest-and-recovery).